AoDev/kaiku-music-player/README.md

 ### Recommendations and limitations

+- Currently the player expects audio tags in your files to build the library correctly.
 - Although you can add multiple folders to scan, better scan a unique folder.
 - When you scan, the current library will be emptied and replaced.
   (The library needs a rewrite and a different strategy to be more robust and flexible).
-- After OSX gets into sleep, sometimes the player will play a song twice at the same time when you play again.
-You need to restart the player.
+- After OSX gets into sleep or you lock the screen, sometimes the player will play two songs at the same time when you play again.
+Often, you need to restart the player.

 ## Contributing

 Do you want to help? :)
 Check the [contributing guidelines](https://github.com/AoDev/kaiku-music-player/blob/master/CONTRIBUTING.md).
+There is also a summary of the [app architecture](https://github.com/AoDev/kaiku-music-player/blob/master/ARCHITECTURE.md).

 ## This project history